 Upon reviewing the test results, his doctor gave him a call.
 She told him to stop training because they discovered an aortic aneurysm — a 6 cm bulge in his ascending aorta, which was confirmed by a 3D imaging test at a hospital.
 Surgery was recommended sooner than later.
 Peter said he wanted only the best heart surgeon in the country to handle the procedure.
 His doctor referred him to one of the world's leading cardiac surgeons, who happens to be right in New York City: Dr. Leonard Girardi, Chair of the Cardiothoracic Surgery Department at NewYork-Presbyterian/Weill Cornell Medical Center.

 Peter learned that if he didn't have surgery to repair the aneurysm, it could burst, which at worst could be fatal.
-Other results could leave him on a regimen of daily medications, and he would need to significantly curtail his level of activity.
+Other results could leave him on a regimen of daily medications, and he would need to curtail his activity level significantly.
 Peter, who has been active his whole life, did not want to impact his fitness lifestyle.

 "I wanted to get back to running and the activity level I have always been used to," he says.
 "Dr. Girardi explained the surgery I needed in a way that was very comforting and easy to understand.
 He said he was going to work very hard to get me back to where I wanted to be.
 He knows how to talk to athletes, so I told him, 'Let's get this done.'"

 Peter had the surgery just before Labor Day.
 During the procedure, Dr. Girardi made an incision in his chest and repaired the aortic aneurysm by replacing the aortic valve using a natural valve made from cow heart tissue.
 Peter stayed in the hospital's Cardiac Care Unit for several days and then the Cardiac Stepdown Unit, walking at least twice a day up and down the hospital hallways.
 He raves about the exceptional level of care from the nursing staff.
-Respiratory therapists worked with him to improve his lung function and physical therapists supported his recovery as well.
+Respiratory therapists worked with him to improve his lung function, and physical therapists supported his recovery.

 Once home, Peter walked every day to regain his strength and stamina, building up to over 6 miles daily.
 By late November, he learned he could get back to training.
 He's running again and now incorporating weight sessions into his daily workout routine.